Tony Birch

 Tony Birch FAHA (born c.1957) is an Aboriginal Australian author, academic and activist.
 He regularly appears on ABC local radio and Radio National shows and at writers’ festivals.
 He was head of the honours programme for creative writing at the University of Melbourne before becoming the first recipient of the Dr Bruce McGuinness Indigenous Research Fellowship at Victoria University in Melbourne in June 2015.

-In 2017 he became the first Indigenous writer to win the Patrick White Award.
+In 2017, he became the first Indigenous writer to win the Patrick White Award.
+His 2019 novel The White Girl won the 2020 Indigenous Writers' Prize in the New South Wales Premier's Literary Awards.

 Background, early life and education

 Birch's maternal great-grandfather was an Afghan who migrated to Australia in 1890, who had to get exemption from the Immigration Restriction Act 1901 to take his wife home to meet the family.
 He also has Barbadian convict (James "Prince" Moodie, transported to Tasmania for 14 years for "disobedience") and Aboriginal heritage.

-Birch was born around 1957 and has grown up around Fitzroy, a working-class suburb of Melbourne considered a slum.
+Birch was born around 1957 and has grown up around Fitzroy, a working-class suburb of Melbourne once considered a slum.
 After being expelled from school for the second time, he left school aged 15 and became a telegram boy on a bicycle.

 Career

-After spending a decade as a firefighter, Birch attended Melbourne university as a mature student when he was 30 years old.
+After spending a decade as a firefighter, Birch attended the University of Melbourne as a mature student when he was 30 years old.
+He was the first Aboriginal student to graduate with a degree in History from the University of Melbourne, and the first to receive an MA in Creative Writing.
+He taught Aboriginal history for several years before switching to Creative Writing.
 In 2003 he was awarded the Chancellor's Medal for the best PhD in Arts.
+During this period, Birch also worked as the Senior Indigenous Curator for Southeastern Australia at Museum Victoria.

 Birch has appeared on ABC radio on shows such as Conversations with Richard Fidler, Life Matters and RN Afternoons.